Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Methodology

 \subsection{Desaturation tool}

-A notable byproduct of this study is a new algorithm that was developed to achieve a satisfactory and sufficient desaturation of the AIA images.
-This is an essential step to ensure the quality and validity of the input data to the BADPIT method.
+A notable byproduct of this study is a new algorithm that was developed to achieve a sufficient --and appropriate for our purpose-- desaturation of the AIA images.
+Desaturation is an essential step to ensure the quality and validity of the input data to the BADPIT method.

 AIA images may be contaminated by artefacts originating from the design of the AIA telescope, which includes both an entrance filter mesh and a focal-plane filter mesh as part of its optical system.
 These components are intended to block visible light and off-band EUV radiation but also introduce optical diffraction effects as illustrated in Fig.~\ref{fig:sat}.
 Due to the mounting angles of the meshes (40\degree\ and 50\degree), characteristic diffraction patterns appear as four arms around saturated regions, oriented in the focal plane at 50\degree, 40\degree, $-40$\degree, and $-50$\degree\ \citep{grigis_aia_nodate}.
-Saturation refers to pixels with intensities at or above 16000 $\text{DN}\cdot\si{s}^{-1}$ \citep[data number per second,][]{schwartz_desat_2015}.
+Saturation refers to pixels with intensities at or above 16000 $\text{DN}$ \citep[data number,][]{schwartz_desat_2015}.

 In addition to saturated pixels, we account for two related types of artefacts: First, saturation trails, namely vertical streaks aligned along the detector’s $y$-axis, flagged to capture secondary effects from bright pixel blooming (see area 3 in Fig.~\ref{fig:sat}).
 Second, diffraction arms, namely linear features aligned with axis defined by the telescope’s Point Spread Function (PSF), as described in the AIA PSF Characterisation and Image Deconvolution documentation \citep{grigis_aia_nodate}.
 These diffraction patterns are flagged along their respective axes (see areas 2 in Fig.~\ref{fig:sat}).